 There are eight (8) categories that you can post to:

 - Assaying pages try to demonstrate an understanding of subjects, analysis (perform detailed examination of anything complex to understand its nature or determine its essential facts), and judgement of worth.
 This pertains to questions of what constitutes more/less valuable information/knowledge.

 - Comparison pages take two or more subjects and compare them by relating them to an abstract unifying theme, e.g. freedom, law, justice.
 The relation of the artefacts to the theme must be stated clearly.

 - The glossary page is where you list vocabulary that you learned from the reading, with definitions.
 Note the vocabulary quota/semster listed in the syllabus.

-- You may also share with your colleagues resources that you find useful.
-However, please know that these resources will be moderated by your professor.
+- You may also share with your colleagues resources that you find useful (names of books, links to articles, etc.).
+However, please know that sharing resources may lead to discussions of criteria.

 - Summary pages are where you summarise – in your own words – the material that is assigned.
 These pages will have a comments section where peers will evaluate the summary.

 - You are also encouraged to ask intelligent questions.
 Such posts will also be given a comments section, and you can answer each other’s questions.
 You will be allowed to submit record of the answers you posted throughout the semester for a percentage of your grade.